abbottwhitley/autonomous_vehicle_design/module_mpu6050/lesson9/atan_versus_atan2.md

-# Lesson 8b - atan versus atan2
+# Lesson: atan versus atan2

 C++ has two math library functions that calculate the arctangent of an angle: atan, atan2.
 The atan function only provides angles for quadrants I and IV.
 The atan2 function provides angles for all four quadrants.